On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: The Jacobian conjecture in any characteristic, Kanel-Belov -- Kontsevich conjecture, and approximation

 {\bf Proof.} Consider the roots $\widehat{x_i}$ of this action.
 They are liftings of the coordinates $x_i$.
 We have to prove that they generate the whole associative algebra.

-According to the reducibility of this action, all elements are product of eigenvalues of this action.
+Due to the reducibility of this action, all elements are product of eigenvalues of this action.
 Hence it is enough to prove that eigenvalues of this action can be presented as a linear combination of this action.
-This can be done as did by Byalickii-Birula \cite{Bialynicki-Birula1}.
-Note that all propositions of previous section hold for free associative algebras.
-Proof of the Theorem \ref{ThMainTechnFreeAss} is similar.
+This can be done along the lines of Bia\l{}ynicki-Birula \cite{Bialynicki-Birula1}.
+Note that all propositions of the previous section hold for the free associative algebra.
+Proof of Theorem \ref{ThMainTechnFreeAss} is similar.
 Hence we have the following